Prof. Yang Yue

 Research Area: Image processing and pattern recognition, machine learning theory and technology.

-Research Experience: Prof. Shijie Jia, male, PhD in Engineering, professor and vice president of School of Computer and Communication Engineering, Dalian Jiaotong University, member of Expert Committee of China Simulation Technology Industry Alliance, member of China Communication Society; mainly engaged in research and teaching of image processing and pattern recognition, machine learning theory and technology.
+Prof. Shijie Jia, male, PhD in Engineering, professor and vice president of School of Computer and Communication Engineering, Dalian Jiaotong University, member of Expert Committee of China Simulation Technology Industry Alliance, member of China Communication Society; mainly engaged in research and teaching of image processing and pattern recognition, machine learning theory and technology.
 He has published more than 50 academic papers in important academic journals and international conferences, among which more than 30 have been included in the three major search engines, published one academic monograph, authorized 7 invention patents, and won the Dalian excellent IT teacher award, the second prize of natural science and technology achievements of Liaoning Province.

 Copyright© EEICE2023